How Dollar-Cost Averaging Builds Wealth Over Time

 • Minimise psychological biases

-Another benefit of dollar cost averaging is to minimise psychological biases.
-Because you’re investing consistently regardless of market conditions, emotions have to be removed from the equation.
+With dollar-cost averaging, you’re investing consistently regardless of market conditions, emotions have to be removed from the equation.
 This allows you to be less susceptible to the investing biases or temporary bullish periods.

-For instance, most people prefer avoiding losses more than they like winning – a behaviour formally known as loss aversion.
-When the market plummets, some investors may panic and sell their investments at the market bottom.
 This is especially true if these investors had allocated a lump sum into the market.
-If you’re dollar cost averaging, you’ll instead be purchasing your investments at an attractively low price, recognising that market downturns are more of an opportunity than a threat.
+If you’re dollar-cost averaging, you’ll instead be purchasing your investments at an attractively low price, recognising that market downturns are more of an opportunity than a threat.

-The risk of mistiming the market can also be avoided with dollar cost averaging.
-Market timing involves entering and exiting investment positions based on human and technical analysis of the market.
 While timing the market can result in above-average returns if executed correctly, it can also lead to significant losses.
 Over the long run, consistent market prediction is nearly impossible and mistiming would be inevitable.
-Thus, instead of digging your own grave with the possibilities of mistiming, dollar cost averaging will provide you with investment opportunities of lower risks.

 Potential Drawbacks To Note

-Despite many benefits, there are still some potential drawbacks for dollar cost averaging strategy.
+Despite many benefits, there are still some potential drawbacks for dollar-cost averaging strategy.

 • Missed opportunity

-One scenario where dollar cost averaging may not be ideal is when markets are in a strong uptrend.
-Dollar cost averaging into an investment that continues to rise each month will prevent you from maximising your gains.
+One scenario where dollar-cost averaging may not be ideal is when markets are in a strong uptrend.
+Dollar-cost averaging into an investment that continues to rise each month will prevent you from maximising your gains.
 If you have the means, this is one situation where a lump sum investment would be better.

-However, if you remain nervous about investing all your money at once, dollar cost averaging is still a reliable strategy to get some money in the markets and take advantage of the market growth.
+However, if you remain nervous about investing all your money at once, dollar-cost averaging is still a reliable strategy to get some money in the markets and take advantage of the market growth.

-• Dollar cost averaging into bad investments
+• Dollar-cost averaging into bad investments

-Dollar cost averaging can be counterproductive if you invest in a stock without proper research.
-If you keep dollar cost averaging into a poor investment, you may end up with large losses.
+Dollar-cost averaging can be counterproductive if you invest in a stock without proper research.
+If you keep dollar-cost averaging into a poor investment, you may end up with large losses.

 One way to mitigate this risk is to use broad-based exchange-traded funds or diversified portfolios instead of single stocks.
 Such investments tend to rise over time.

-How To Start Dollar Cost Averaging
+How To Start Dollar-Cost Averaging

-A simple and cost-effective way would be to dollar cost average into Syfe’s Core or REIT+ portfolios.
-Our flagship Core Portfolios comprise various ETFs diversified across multiple asset classes, sectors and geographies while our REIT+ portfolios offer pure exposure to Singapore REITs.
+A simple and cost-effective way would be to dollar-cost average into Syfe’s Core or REIT+ portfolios.
+Our flagship Core Portfolios comprise various ETFs diversified across multiple asset classes, sectors and geographies, while our REIT+ portfolios offer pure exposure to Singapore REITs.

-Dollar cost averaging is ultimately a logical, non-emotional approach to investing.
-It may seem boring, investing the same amount consistently every month, but it is this boredom that makes dollar cost averaging such a successful investing strategy.
+Dollar-cost averaging is ultimately a logical, non-emotional approach to investing.
+It may seem boring, investing the same amount consistently every month, but it is this boredom that makes dollar-cost averaging such a successful investing strategy.